monzo/docs/source/includes/_ais.md

 In the future we may implement the [Open Banking](https://www.openbanking.org.uk) API, as well as a more fully featured *V2 Developer API*.

-To apply for a `client_id` as an Authorised AISP contact help@monzo.com and ask to have your request forwarded to the partnerships team.
+To apply for a `client_id` as an Authorised AISP contact openbanking@monzo.com.

 Only firms which have been authorised by their local regulator will be granted access.